 Another benefit for grafting is fighting insects and diseases.
 If your tree is suffering but you know of another variety that is doing much better in your area, you can graft the new variety on your tree to help it produce better.

 Also, some trees have a female and a male tree and you have to plant both in order for them to pollinate each other and produce fruit – this is called cross-pollination.
 Pears, plums, and pecans are among the trees in this group.
 So in this case, you can graft a female on a male or a male on a female and you will have one tree that can pollinate itself.
 Magic, huh?

 This is where experience comes in… Basically, you have to remember that the trees you join have to be from the same family for them to successfully “communicate”.

-Verities of olives can be grafted on to one another.
-Verities of apples or apples and crabapples can be grafted together.
+Varieties of olives can be grafted onto one another.
+Different varieties of apples (such as honeycrisp and gala) or apples and crabapples can be grafted together.

 You will have to make sure you check each combination before you graft.

 The best way, though, is to ask someone with experience.
 If you have grafted before and you know of a successful combination, please list it in the comments below.
 Hopefully, it will save someone a whole lot of work.